moritzfl/docker-fiduswriter/README.md

 [![build](https://img.shields.io/docker/build/moritzf/fiduswriter.svg)](https://hub.docker.com/r/moritzf/fiduswriter/)
 [![pulls](https://img.shields.io/docker/pulls/moritzf/fiduswriter.svg)](https://hub.docker.com/r/moritzf/fiduswriter/)

 [FidusWriter](https://github.com/fiduswriter/fiduswriter) is a collaborative online writing tool.
-This is a docker image that was built following the official installation manual for Ubuntu as closely as possible.
+This is a docker image that was built following the official installation manual for Ubuntu as closely as possible, and has been upgraded and extended with newer Fidus Writer versions and a Docker Compose example.

 ## Builds and Tags on DockerHub